Godsmack: Lighting Up the Sky (2021–2024)

-Departures of Tony Rombola and Shannon Larkin (2025–present)
+Departures of Rombola and Larkin and upcoming tenth studio album (2025–present)

 On April 2, 2025, it was announced that guitarist Tony Rombola and drummer Shannon Larkin had both left Godsmack in 2024, citing exhaustion after years of touring.
-Following their departure, drummer Will Hunt and guitarist Sam Bam Koltun joined as fill-ins for Larkin and Rombola on the band's month-long 2025 European tour, which concluded in early April.
+Following their departure, drummer Will Hunt and guitarist Sam Koltun joined as fill-ins for Larkin and Rombola on the band's month-long 2025 European tour, which concluded in early April.
 Following the tour, frontman Sully Erna announced that the band would go on a year-long hiatus, during which he might work on some solo material.
+Also, in December 2025, despite previous statements that Lighting Up the Sky would be the final Godsmack album, Erna hinted at the possibility of recording a follow-up album; he later clarified that it was to be the last album with that particular, "classic" lineup.

+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.
+They are also confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.

+On February 2, 2026, it was announced that Godsmack would be doing a North American tour with Stone Temple Pilots and Dorothy on "The Rise Of Rock" tour from May to September 2026.

+In March 13, 2026, Godsmack announced their second live album, Live At Mohegan Sun.
+The album doubles as a concert video and is set to be released on May 1.

+On June 12, 2026, Mike Mangini played his first show with Godsmack on drums after Wade Murff left to play for Black Veil Brides across what remained of their 2026 European tour.